 Our journey next took us to the land of gel electrophoresis!
 Using colored dyes, we learned how molecules may be separated by size and charge.

-The next week, we applied this technique to our study of viruses.
-We compared the DNA fingerprints of 3 different viral strains through gel electrophoresis.
+We applied this technique to our study of viruses in the next class.
+We compared the DNA fingerprints of 3 different viral strains using electrophoresis.
 Also, we made some 3D models of different types of viruses.